segarciat/python-tutorial/04-Numbers-and-Math/Numbers-and-Math.md

 integers, which are numbers with no fractional part (which may be positive or negative), can be represented exactly, but typically there is a limit on the largest integer that can be represented.
-On the other hand, typical representations of number with fractional parts cannot have represented exactly because the finite limitation on memory means that numbers with infinitely-many digits after the decimal point cannot all be stored in memory.
+On the other hand, numbers with fractional parts cannot have represented exactly because the finite limitation on memory means that numbers with infinitely-many digits after the decimal point cannot all be stored in memory.

 Python provides the `int` data type for integers, and the `float` data type for numbers with fractional parts.
 You will certainly